About | Workshop | Speakers| Exhibition | Virtual Gallery | Media Center | Register | Resources

 Mr. Morten Kabell is an urbanist, former politician and advocate for bikes, green transport, and life-sized cities.
 All his adult life, he has been politically active, locally to improve the city of Copenhagen and move towards a mobility model less dependent on cars; and internationally to spread the knowledge about sustainable and resilient cities.

-After serving as Mayor for urban planning, transport, and environment in Copenhagen, he is now CEO at Copenhagenize Design Company and a Member of the Board of Advisors for the Ross Center for Sustainable Cities at the World Research Institute.
+After serving as Mayor for urban planning, transport, and the environment in Copenhagen, he is now CEO at Copenhagenize Design Company and a Member of the Board of Advisors for the Ross Center for Sustainable Cities at the World Research Institute.

 Mrs. Hannamari Jaakkola works as Business Development Manager for Air Quality product area at company Vaisala Oyj in Finland.
 Vaisala is a global leader in environmental and industrial measurements providing observations for weather and environmental monitoring in the fields of meteorology, air quality, transportation, and industries.
 At Vaisala, Hannamari Jaakkola has worked in various expert and management positions specializing in environmental measurements.
 She holds an M.Sc.
 (Eng) degree in Material Science from the Tampere University of Technology.